Department of Geosciences

 Your health and safety is always our concern, whether in the classroom, the laboratory or in the field.
 State health and safety regulations make it mandatory to inform you on the risks of tick-borne encephalitis (FSME in German: Frühsommer-Meningoenzephalitis).

-The Science Faculty will organise a number of on-line information sessions.
+The Science Faculty will organise a number of online information sessions.

 You must attend one of these!
 Students who have not attended one are not allowed to go on any field trips!

-In winter term 2022-2023 there are four sessions on offer:
+In winter term 2024/25 these sessions are on offer:

 For proof of attendance, you must have your student-ID number ready at the event.
-You should have received the link to the Zoom-sessions separately.
-If not, please contact Peter Merkel or your module coordinator, Paul Bons.

 Permanent information about excursions and mapping courses